Data from Jira

-In eazyBI for Jira Server you can select "Every day", "Every hour", "Every 10 minutes" and similar options.
+In eazyBI for Jira Data Center and Server you can select "Every day", "Every hour", "Every 10 minutes" and similar options.
 The import will be processed 24h, 1 h or 10 minutes etc. after the last import (manual or regular).
-If you would like to run the import every day at a particular time, select the "Daily at specified time" option.
+If you want to run the import every day at a particular time, select the "Daily at specified time" option.

 In eazyBI for Jira Cloud the available import frequency is "Every day".
 You can select "Daily at specified time", to perform data import at a specific time of day.
 You can also import data manually at any time by clicking the "Import" button in the eazyBI "Source Data" tab.
 Enable Process events to import the most important events every hour.

 If you have multiple eazyBI accounts, the sequence of pulling data in for them would be the same as the sequence these accounts had the last successfully completed import.

 If the scheduled data import fails with an error, eazyBI would automatically try to reimport data 10 minutes after the failed import and repeats these attempts 9 more times.
 Note that import itself might take some time until it fails and eazyBI starts reimporting data 10 minutes later.
 After the 10th unsuccessful import attempt, a notification email would be sent to the eazyBI account's owner and the user who authorized data import from Jira.
 If eazyBI can not detect the owner or authorized import user, the notification will be sent to the technical contact who is registered for the eazyBI app license.

 Available only in eazyBI for Jira Cloud.